-For parking permits or non-emergency information, contact Public Safety in Building B, extension 2330 or 2491.
-The emergency extension for Public Safety is 2211.
+For parking permits or non-emergency information, contact Public Safety in Building B, extension 6330.
+For emergencies call Public Safety at 2211 or 6211.

 Clubs and Organizations

 Interested in joining a group on campus?
 Try one of the organizations listed below or start a group of your own.
 Pick up a petition in the Student Activities office, have it signed by 10 interested students, select a faculty advisor and return the petition.